 On the other hand marketing encompasses a whole range of activities that start from identifying customer needs and continues all the way through to selling and even after the purchase.

-Why is it important to use promotions at your property?
+Why is it important to use hotel room promotions at your property?

 Promotions are important because they are a great way for you to boost occupancy and revenue quickly when you’re experiencing a low period or want to take full advantage of a peak period.

-A good promotion will increase trust from your customers by offering them awareness, value, and excitement.
+A good hotel promotion idea will increase trust from your customers by offering them awareness, value, and excitement.

-Top promotion ideas & examples to try at your small property
+Top hotel promotion ideas and examples to try

 Here are some of the best ways to get started: